 Frequently Asked Questions about Boyle’s Law

-- Q: What is the “Golden Rule” of diving related to Boyle’s Law?A: The golden rule is “Never hold your breath.”
+The golden rule is “Never hold your breath.”
 As you ascend, pressure decreases and the air in your lungs expands.
-Holding your breath can cause the expanding air to rupture lung tissues.
+Consequently, holding your breath can cause the expanding air to rupture lung tissues.

-- Q: How does Boyle’s Law affect air consumption?A: According to Boyle’s Law, as you go deeper, the air you breathe becomes denser.
-This means you consume more air from your tank with every breath at depth compared to the surface.
+As you go deeper, the air you breathe becomes denser.
+Therefore, you consume more air from your tank with every breath at depth compared to the surface.

-- Q: Can Boyle’s Law affect my diving equipment?A: Yes!
-It affects your BCD (Buoyancy Control Device) and your wetsuit.
+Yes!
+It affects your BCD and your wetsuit.
 As you descend, the air trapped in your suit and BCD compresses, making you less buoyant.
+This is a key topic we cover in depth during our Advanced Open Water training.